tnear/linux/echo.md

 ```

 ### Interpret backslashes
-Use the `-e` flag to interpret backslashes:
+Use the `-e` flag to interpret backslashes.
+Useful for writing newlines to a file.

 ```bash
 $ echo 'a\nbc'    # does not insert newline